awsbpfeiff/Systems-Manager-Labs/Lab_4_SessionManager.md

 7. Switch back to the tab with your active session and type following commands

-    a.  pwd
+    a.  pwd - output should be **/usr/bin**

+    b.  cd /app

+    c.  ls

         i.
-It will result in **/usr/bin**

-    b.  cd /

-    c.  cd app

-    d.  ls

-        i.
 You can see our text file "hello.txt" created by the Run Command Document above.

-    e.  systemctl status httpd -- Apache is now running per our document instructions
+    d.  systemctl status httpd -- Apache is now running

 8. Select **Terminate** at the top right of the session